ePages-de/epages-devportal/_posts/2019/2019-04-01-a-time-travel-through-our-latest-hackathon.md

 And the winner is... well, it would be a nice romantic-hollywood-movie-like ending for this post to tell you that my team won.
 But we didn't 😉.
-Instead, the standardized on-boarding process won, followed by our About us page (wohooo), as well as the Instore Checkout for our Beyond product.
+Instead, the standardized onboarding process won, followed by our About us page, as well as the Instore Checkout for our Beyond product.
 For all other teams, the provided dinner was a pretty good consolation.

 If you’d like to get more insights on our hackathon, check [#ephack19](https://twitter.com/hashtag/ephack19?src=hash){:target="_blank"} on Twitter.
 Or take the chance and visit our newly designed and award-winning [About us](/about/) page.